 Five years ago, the high tide broke through all the barriers on the eastern side of the island, destroying thousands of homes and making farmland unsuitable for crops due to high salinity.
 The tides have shaped the Sundarbans for centuries, causing islands to appear and disappear in a natural rhythm.
 However, in recent decades, the variations have become more extreme, and the erosion rate is now believed to be the highest in the world.

 The locals have attempted to adapt to the changing conditions.
 Farmers have begun to grow salt-resistant strains of rice, while overfishing has resulted in smaller catches.
 The shrinking coastline also threatens the tradition of sun-drying fish on the beaches.

-The Sundarbans, the world’s largest mangrove forest and a UNESCO World Heritage Site, is home to a unique ecosystem that supports a diverse array of flora and fauna, including the Royal Bengal Tiger, estuarine crocodiles, and a variety of migratory birds.
+The Sundarbans, are the world’s largest mangrove forest and a UNESCO World Heritage Site.
+It is home to a unique ecosystem that supports a diverse array of flora and fauna.
+Therefore, including the Royal Bengal Tiger, estuarine crocodiles, and a variety of migratory birds.
 However, this fragile ecosystem is increasingly at risk due to climate change.
-Rising sea levels increased frequency of extreme weather events, and changes in temperature and precipitation patterns are all threatening the delicate balance of the Sundarbans ecosystem.
+Rising sea levels increased the frequency of extreme weather events, and changes in temperature and precipitation patterns.
+Therefore, are all threatening the delicate balance of the Sundarbans ecosystem.

 The rising sea level has already led to saltwater intrusion into the freshwater habitats, affecting vegetation and freshwater-dependent wildlife.
-The Royal Bengal Tiger, which is already an endangered species, is facing an uncertain future due to the loss of habitat and increased human-wildlife conflict caused by the changing environment.
-Urgent action is needed to mitigate the impacts of climate change and protect the unique wildlife and biodiversity of the Sundarbans.
+The Royal Bengal Tiger is already a dangerous species.
+Thereafter, they are facing an uncertain future due to the loss of habitat and increased human-wildlife conflict.
+This occurs due to the changing environment.
+Urgent action to mitigate the impacts of climate change and protect the unique wildlife and biodiversity of the Sundarbans.